Woobs8/food-truck-proximity/README.md

 #### Issue: Inefficient Location Queries
 One of the primary inefficiencies in the current design of the service is the fact that every single location query calculates the distance to every entry in the database and returns those within a search radius.
 This is fine for a small dataset, but if the dataset were to grow significantly, the query may slow down.
 The location request can be expected to be the most commonly occurring, and improving its efficiency should therefore improve the scalability of the service.

+Additionally, in the scenario where a large number of users are located in the same area, many nearly identical requests would be processed, with nearly identical results.
+In this scenario, the service might be able to conserve resources by reusing the results of previously processed requests.

 ##### Solution: Caching Location Queries
 Adding a cache for requests would allow the service to reuse previously processed requests at a future time and thereby save computational resources.
 This works fine for the simple requests where there is no or little variation in the request parameters, but the location includes coordinates, which has a large set of possible values, and is therefore much more variable.
 The effectiveness of the caching is therefore limited.
 However, in the spirit of efficiency we might discretize the client coordinates further and round to the decimal place representing an arbitrary real world resolution.
 The result is that the service would consider all clients to be at their nearest _round-off point_, and serve all clients at each of these points the same results.
 This would improve the effectiveness of caching as the set of possible parameters is reduced.
 The obvious drawback, is that clients get less accurate results, but this may not be a problem as long as the rounding resolution is not too coarse.
 The resolution should be chosen according to the expected number of users and the precision desired for the user queries.